ComNets-Bremen/GDI-Tutorials/src/16-snekduino.md

-The code above contains class definitions that model the connection to an Arduino and input pins
+The code above contains class definitions that model the connection to an Arduino and its input pins

 Change `'/dev/ttyACM0'` to the name of your serial port, run the program and observe its output

+_Hint:_ You can use the
+[Arduino IDE][img_port_name] to find the name of your serial port

 ---

 class OutputPin
 ===============

-Write a class `OutputPin`, that models an output pin
+Write a class `OutputPin` that, analogous to the class `InputPin`, models an output pin

 The class should provide a method
-`.set_state` that turns the output on or off
+`set_state` that turns the output on or off

-Uncomment the commented-out lines to verify that your implementation works as expected
+When you are done uncomment the commented-out lines, to verify that your implementation works as expected